chenle02/Fox-H_Symbolic_Tools/refs/citations.md

 ```
 # References

-1. To refer to this code, please use Chen (2022)
+1. To refer to this code, please use^1^

 ```{=html}
 <!-- -->